christmas

 The most important tradition is the 12 grapes.

 As the clock strikes midnight, you eat one grape for every chime, twelve in total, to bring good luck for the year ahead.
-It sounds easy, but keeping up with the bells is harder than it sounds.
+It sounds easy, but keeping up with the bells is harder than you'd think.

 Tips for Visiting Malaga Over Christmas